developer-metalhead/Vibeofy/README.md

 5) Play previous song
 6) Fast forward song.
 7) Rewind song.
+8) Added animation to the song ImageView when the song is paused or song is changed.
-8) An AUDIOVISUALIZER that reacts to the song and behaves accordingly.
+9) An AUDIOVISUALIZER that reacts to the song and behaves accordingly.
-9) A fully functioning SEEKBAR that tells the PROGRESS of the song or can be used to SKIP the song to a particular TIMESTAMP..
+10) A fully functioning SEEKBAR that tells the PROGRESS of the song or can be used to SKIP the song to a particular TIMESTAMP.
-10) TextView that tells the total duration of the song and how long the song has been placed.
+11) TextView that tells the total duration of the song and how long the song has been placed.
-11) A beautiful U.I.
+12) A beautiful U.I.

 ## Contributor